 When I was ten, I read fairy tales in secret and would have been ashamed if I had been found doing so.
 Now that I am fifty I read them openly.
 When I became a man I put away childish things, including the fear of childishness and the desire to be very grown up.

-If you're new to the Happiness Project, you may want to consider subscribing to my RSS feed: Subscribe to this blog's feed.
-Or sign up to get email updates in the box at the top righthand corner.
+If you're new to the Happiness Project, you may want to consider subscribing to receive new posts by email.